What Does Cm7 or Csus4 Mean? Reading Chord Symbols

 How to Read Chord Symbols

 A symbol like Cadd9 looks cryptic until you split it apart: C is the root, and add9 tells you to add the ninth on top of a plain major chord.
 Read in pieces, almost every chord symbol becomes predictable.
-This guide walks through each piece, from plain triads to extensions and slash chords.
+This guide walks through each piece, from plain triads to extensions and slash chords (see which notes each symbol adds for the full picture).

 Hear it first